3 Jan, 2023

 Are you self-employed in BC, Canada and ready to apply for a home loan but don’t know how to prove your income?
 Keep reading to learn what your lender will need from you.

 Does being self-employed make it harder to get a mortgage?
-Yes, and No. It used to be that the only way to prove your income was through tax returns, but there are now other documents a self-employed person could use as proof of earnings.
+Yes, and No. It used to be that the only way to prove your income was through tax returns, but there are now other documents a self-employed person could use as proof of income.

 Keep All Of Your Records Organized And Up To Date